kevchuang/user-reconciliation/README.md

 Admitting that the business needs is to implement new API endpoints, I think that each developer can work on a different endpoint.
 We could also seperate the product related and performance related tasks but I believe that developers should be able to do any tasks !

+## Contact

+If you have any question, feel free to send me a mail at kchuang.pro@gmail.com !